mailcow/mailcow-dockerized-docs/docs/post_installation/firststeps-logging.en.md

 }
 ```

-Restart the Docker daemon and run `docker-compose down && docker-compose up -d` to recreate the containers with the new logging driver.
+Restart the Docker daemon and run `docker compose down && docker compose up -d` to recreate the containers with the new logging driver.

 ### Log rotation